Naledi84/wireframing/README.md

 Represents interactive elements like buttons, forms, and sliders.
 These simulate user actions and inform development decisions.

 **Example:** Including a login form in the wireframe shows how authentication will be handled.
+## Types of Wireframes

+Wireframes come in different levels of detail depending on the stage of the design process.
+The two primary types are:

+### Low-Fidelity Wireframes
+These are basic, sketch-like representations of a layout.
+They focus on structure and functionality without detailed styling.

+**Used when:**
+- Brainstorming ideas
+- Exploring layout options
+- Gathering early feedback

+**Characteristics:**
+- Simple shapes and placeholders
+- No color, branding, or detailed visuals
+- Fast to create and easy to change

+**Example:** A hand-drawn sketch or grayscale layout showing where headers, buttons, and content blocks will go.

+---

+### High-Fidelity Wireframes
+These are polished, detailed representations that closely resemble the final product.
+They include styling, spacing, and sometimes interactive elements.

+**Used when:**
+- Finalizing design decisions
+- Preparing for development
+- Communicating with stakeholders

+**Characteristics:**
+- Accurate typography, colors, and spacing
+- Real content and images
+- May include clickable prototypes

+**Example:** A Figma mockup with styled buttons, real text, and responsive layout behavior.

+---

+## Type of Wireframe Used in This Project

+This project primarily uses **low-fidelity wireframes** to help learners focus on layout, structure, and core functionality before diving into visual design.
+The emphasis is on understanding how wireframes guide usability and communication—not on pixel-perfect styling.